10 Best Food Holidays To Enjoy During the Month of May

 National Buttermilk Biscuit Day (May 14th)

-Biscuits and gravy are a very common food in the U.S., particularly in the South and some parts of the Midwest.
-It’s basically just a savory soft-dough biscuit that’s covered in a white gravy that’s made from pork sausage drippings, flour, milk, and little pieces of meat.
-It’s delicious, and filling and was a common breakfast food for people heading out to work in the field.
+Biscuits and gravy are very common foods in the U.S., particularly in the South and some parts of the Midwest.
+It’s basically just a savory soft-dough biscuit that’s covered in white gravy made from pork sausage drippings, flour, milk, and little pieces of meat.
+It’s delicious and filling.

 National Cherry Cobbler Day (May 17th)